ArponSamanta/ArponSamanta/README.md

 Software Developer
 ------------------

-I'm a enthusiastic coder and developer with a knack for software & applications development.
+I'm a enthusiastic programmer and developer with a knack for software & applications development.
 Currently thriving as a Student at JIS University in B.Tech(CSE).I'm eager about technology and programming , and I thrive on developing something new.
 As an aspiring developer and programmer, I am committed to delivering high-quality work and always up for learn something new.
 I'm always open to exploring new opportunities and collaborating with like-minded.
 If you have an exciting project or would like to discuss, feel free to reach out!

 * 🌍  I'm based in Kolkata,India.
 * ✉️  You can contact me at [arponsamanta1234@gmail.com](mailto:arponsamanta1234@gmail.com)